Fractured Magic: Chapter Fourteen

 “I thought Unity didn’t have a standing army,” Maebhe pointed out.
 “You just call on the armies of the nations pledged to you.
 I learned about that in school.”

-“Soldier isn’t quite the right word.
-They’re not an army, just...elite fighters,” Roman said.
+“Maybe soldier isn’t quite the right word.
+They’re not an army, they’re just...fighters.
+Very strong ones,” Roman said.

 “Whatever they are, how is marching through their barracks in any way a good idea?”
 Dinara asked.
 “What will you do if they catch you?”